Zero-Sum Game in Trading in Practice

 How should it affect my trading strategy?

-In order for you to make profit, someone else has to lose by making transactions with you when you enter a position and when you exit it.
+In order for you to make a profit, someone else has to lose by making transactions with you when you enter a position and when you exit it.
 Most probably it’s not the same trader, but as shown above, this doesn’t matter.
 Let’s call that trader a weaker competitor.

 To design a profitable trading strategy, it is essential to describe the profiles of its allies and competitors by identifying its strength and weaknesses.
 Justify why your strategy is going to make transactions with weaker competitors and how it will avoid transactions with stronger competitors.
 Make sure it has the following relations with other market participants: